How to Easily Track and Boost Your Business Credit Score

-A business credit report is used by creditors to determine whether to extend credit to a company.
+Creditors use a business credit report to determine whether to extend credit to a company.
 Businesses also use it to track their progress in building a solid credit history.

-There are three central credit report agencies for businesses: Dun & Bradstreet, Experian, and Equifax.
+Three central credit report agencies exist for businesses: Dun & Bradstreet, Experian, and Equifax.

 What is a Business Credit Score?

-A business credit score is a numeric representation of a company's creditworthiness.
-The score is based on information in the business credit report, and it is used by lenders to help them assess the risk of lending money to a particular company.
+A business credit score is a numeric representation of a company’s creditworthiness.
+The score is based on information in the business credit report, and lenders use it to help them assess the risk of lending money to a particular company.

 Like people, business credit reports are also given a score.
 The score looks a little different, though than what you may be used to with your personal credit report.